SSudharsan10/Trojan-Horse-Detection-using-Deep-Learning-/README.md

 -Split the preprocessed data into training (80%) and testing (20%) sets.

 Step 3: Applying Machine Learning Techniques

 1)Random Forest:
 Train a Random Forest Classifier with 50 estimators and check its accuracy on the test set.
 Experiment with different numbers of estimators to find the best setup.

-AdaBoost:
+2)AdaBoost:

-3)Train an AdaBoost Classifier with, for example, 100 estimators and assess its accuracy on the test set.
+Train an AdaBoost Classifier with, for example, 100 estimators and assess its accuracy on the test set.

-2)Gaussian Naive Bayes:
+3)Gaussian Naive Bayes:
 Train a Gaussian Naive Bayes Classifier and use cross-validation to estimate the models' performance more robustly.

-Step 4: Applying Deep Learning with a Feedforward Neural Network Install required libraries like TensorFlow, scikit-learn, and pandas if not already installed.
+Step 4: Applying Deep Learning with a Feedforward Neural Network

+Install required libraries like TensorFlow, scikit-learn, and pandas if not already installed.
 Standardize the input data using StandardScaler for the neural network.
 Define a feedforward neural network with suitable activation functions and layers.